passionweb-manuel-schnabel/custom-user-settings/README.md

 ## What does it do?

-Extending the user settings interface by a checkbox and a text field.
+1.0.0: Extending the user settings interface by a checkbox and a text field.

+1.1.0: Shows example usage of custom user settings in backend module.

 ## Installation